-India’s republic day is black day for Kashmiris: Farooq Rehmani - PakObserver
+India’s Republic Day is black day for Kashmiris: Farooq Rehmani - PakObserver

-ISLAMABAD : Hurriyat leader and the Chairman Jammu and Kashmir People’s Freedom League Muhammad Farooq Rehmani, has strongly condemned the Indian troops brutal CASO operations, killing, restrictions and large scale arrests of Hurriyat leaders, ahead of their Republic Day in Kashmir, as Kashmiris observe it as black day every year across the territory.
+Hurriyat leader and the Chairman of Jammu and Kashmir People’s Freedom League, Muhammad Farooq Rehmani, has strongly condemned the Indian troops brutal cordon and search operations, killing, restrictions and large scale arrests of Hurriyat leaders, ahead of their Republic Day in Kashmir, which the Kashmiris observe as a black day every year across the territory.

-In a statement in Islamabad Muhammad Farooq Rehmani said that the Indian troops military operations, NIA actions on Hurriyat leaders and killing innocent people of Jammu and Kashmir to stop peaceful protest demonstrations on 26 January, itself is testimony that Indian regime is failed and frustrated in front of peoples struggle of self-determination .
+Muhammad Farooq Rehmani in a statement in Islamabad said that the Indian troops military operations, NIA actions on Hurriyat leaders and killing innocent people of Jammu and Kashmir to stop peaceful protest demonstrations on 26 January, itself is testimony that Indian regime is failed and frustrated in front of peoples struggle of self-determination.

 He said that like the so-called accession by the fugitive Dogra Maharaja of the State in October 1947, the constitution of India was forced on the territory on 26 January 1950.